elfchief/libswiftnav/README.md

 libswiftnav
 ===========

 Libswiftnav (LSN) is a platform independent library that implements GNSS utility functions for use by software-defined GNSS receivers or software requiring GNSS functionality.
-It is intended to be as portable as possible and is written in standards compliant C++ with no dependancies other than the Eigen matrix library
+It is intended to be as portable as possible and is written in standards compliant C with no dependancies

 LSN does not provide any functionality for communicating with Swift Navigation receivers.
 See [libsbp](https://github.com/swift-nav/libsbp) to